precisely/gene-panel-curation/genes/SLC6A4.md

 <variant and population data>

-# Seratonin Excess
+# Serotonin Excess

-This variant has two short copies.
-It has severely diminished function (5-95%), with reduced serotonin expression and function and increased [fear and anxiety-related behaviors]( https://www.ncbi.nlm.nih.gov/pubmed/12130784) as well as [higher neuroticism scores and lower extraversion and openness.]( https://www.ncbi.nlm.nih.gov/pubmed/18486105?dopt=Abstract).
-These symptoms are also consistent with the increased risk for [major depressive disorders.]( https://www.ncbi.nlm.nih.gov/pubmed/26979101)  However, this variant has an [1.17 Odds ratio]( https://www.ncbi.nlm.nih.gov/pubmed/17414739) for adverse reactions to selective serotonin reuptake inhibitors.
-Male [citalopram]( https://www.ncbi.nlm.nih.gov/pubmed/28608626) users have an increased risk of committing suicide.
+Two short copies causes severely diminished protein function (5-95%), and increased serotonin levels.
+Symptoms include increased fatigue, [fear, anxiety]( https://www.ncbi.nlm.nih.gov/pubmed/12130784) and [neuroticism with lower extraversion and openness.]( https://www.ncbi.nlm.nih.gov/pubmed/18486105?dopt=Abstract), consistent with increased risk for [major depressive disorders.]( https://www.ncbi.nlm.nih.gov/pubmed/26979101)  However, this variant has [1.17 increased odds]( https://www.ncbi.nlm.nih.gov/pubmed/17414739) for adverse reactions to SSRIs and increased risk of suicide in male [citalopram]( https://www.ncbi.nlm.nih.gov/pubmed/28608626) users.
 Additional issues include increased risk for [alcoholism]( http://www.omim.org/entry/103780).

-CFS patients have [reduced physical activity and increased disability]( https://www.ncbi.nlm.nih.gov/pubmed/26473596) as well as increased mental disfuction as they are less tolerant to sustained [mental workload causing increased central fatigue]( https://www.ncbi.nlm.nih.gov/pubmed/19704949)
+CFS patients have [reduced physical activity and increased disability]( https://www.ncbi.nlm.nih.gov/pubmed/26473596) as well as increased mental disfunction as they are less tolerant to sustained [mental workload, which causes increased fatigue]( https://www.ncbi.nlm.nih.gov/pubmed/19704949)

 # What should I do about this?

-Patients should closely monitor their mental and physical energy output to prevent post-exertional malaise.
-Users should consider not using SSRI medications or citalopram to reduce the chance of side effects or suicide.
-Users should not drink.
-However, research indicates [parents can influence the likelihood of offspring developing problematic alcohol-related behaviors.](https://www.ncbi.nlm.nih.gov/pubmed/28262188)
+Closely monitor mental and physical energy output to prevent post-exertional malaise.
+Consider not using SSRI medications or citalopram to reduce the chance of side effects or suicide.
+Do not drink.

 Drugs currently used for SLC6A4 problems include [antidepressants, dopamine, doxepin, tramadol, and many more.]( http://www.uniprot.org/uniprot/P31645#pathology_and_biotech)